tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Query-Blob-Contents.md

 ### Response Body
  The response body contains the filtered contents of the blob sent as a series of messages in Avro Binary format following the below schema.
-For more inforamtion, see [Query Acceleration: Avro Response Format](Avro-Response-Spec.md):

 {
     "type": "record",